Skip to main content

 Competition Victory (1957)

-Danish architect Jørn Utzon won the international design competition with a visionary concept featuring distinctive shell structures, selected by jury member Eero Saarinen who recognised the design's revolutionary potential despite initial scepticism from other judges regarding construction feasibility.
+Danish architect Jørn Utzon won the international design competition with a visionary concept featuring distinctive shell structures, selected by jury member Eero Saarinen who recognized the design's revolutionary potential despite initial skepticism from other judges regarding construction feasibility.

 Foundation and Podium (1959-1963)

 Construction commenced March 1959 with foundation and podium work proceeding smoothly.
-Engineers built 588 concrete piers extending 25 metres below sea level through challenging harbour geology, creating the massive platform supporting shell structures whilst establishing waterfront terraces and concourses.
+Engineers built 588 concrete piers extending 25 meters below sea level through challenging harbor geology, creating the massive platform supporting shell structures while establishing waterfront terraces and concourses.

 Shell Structure Engineering (1963-1967)